Vettabase/time-data-generator/README.md

 ## Maintainers and Credits

-This project is maintained by Vettabase.
+Time Data Generator is maintained by Vettabase.

-This project was originally forked from [TeneoPython01/calendar_table](https://github.com/TeneoPython01/calendar_table).
+TDG was originally forked from [TeneoPython01/calendar_table](https://github.com/TeneoPython01/calendar_table).
 The original project's author is [TeneoPython01](https://github.com/TeneoPython01).
 External contributions, if still present, are noted in the code.